 - Non-residentially zoned: No more than 12 registrations will be issued for a single multi-unit dwelling structure.

 - Requires a local operator for short-term rental units;

 - The local operator must be able to be physically present at the short-term rental unit to respond to emergencies and complaints within 1 hour of receiving the complaint.

 - Adopts record-keeping and reporting requirements for short-term rental owners and host platforms.

 - Owner/operators must keep records from the three most recent years, and these records must be available for review by the City upon request.
-Records must include:
+Records must include the following:

-- Residentially zoned: date of each reservation and number of nights per reservation; amount of rent paid by guests per month; and amount of each type of tax and fee paid to the City by month.
+- Residentially zoned: date of each reservation and the number of nights per reservation; the amount of rent paid by guests per month; and the amount of each type of tax and fee paid to the City by the month.

-- Non-residentially zoned: amount of rent paid by guests per month; and amount of each type of tax and fees paid to the City by month.
+- Non-residentially zoned: the amount of rent paid by guests per month; and the amount of each type of tax and fee paid to the City by the month.

-- NOTE: In residential zones, a unit may be rented once in a seven-day period.
-The seven-day rule does not apply from November 15th to January 15th.
+- Please note: In residential zones, a unit may only be rented once in a seven-day period.
+The seven-day rule does not apply from November 15 to January 15.

 - The owner/operator must post the permit or license number on all advertisements for the short-term rental unit, including on host platforms (e.g., Airbnb, VRBO).
-If a permit or registration is invalid, the host platform must remove the listing within 5 days.
+The host platform must remove the listing within five days if a permit or registration is invalid.

-- The City also has a contract with Host Compliance, a service that helps the City collect information from online host platforms and assists the City in implementing and enforcing its regulations.
+The City also has a contract with Host Compliance.
+This service helps the City collect information from online host platforms and assists the City in implementing and enforcing its regulations.